Kimberly-Clark Co. (KMB). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $465 is below the $500 target I look for in a stock that has increased dividends as long as KMB has.
-The stock's current yield of 2.82% exceeds the 2.67% estimated 20-year average MMA rate.
+The NPV MMA Diff. of the $164 is below the $500 target I look for in a stock that has increased dividends as long as KMB has.
+If KMB grows its dividend at 3.7% per year, it will take 6 years to equal a MMA yielding an estimated 20-year average rate of 3.68%.

-Peers: The company's peer group includes: The company's peer group includes: Procter & Gamble Co.
-(PG) with a 3.3% yield, Colgate-Palmolive Co.
-(CL) with a 2.3% yield, and Clorox Corporation (CLX) with a 2.4% yield.
+Memberships and Peers: KMB is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+The company's peer group includes: The company's peer group includes: Procter & Gamble Co.
+(PG) with a 3.1% yield, Colgate-Palmolive Co.
+(CL) with a 2.2% yield, and Clorox Corporation (CLX) with a 3.2% yield.

-Conclusion: KMB did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks KMB as a 1-Star Very Weak stock.
+Conclusion: KMB did not earn any Stars in the Fair Value section, did not earn any Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of zero Star.
+This quantitatively ranks KMB as a 0-Star Avoid stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $127.32 before KMB's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 44 years of consecutive dividend increases.
-At that price the stock would yield 2.9%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $87.96 before KMB's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 42 years of consecutive dividend increases.
+At that price the stock would yield 3.8%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.8%.
-This dividend growth rate is below the 4.5% used in this analysis, thus providing no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.0%.
+This dividend growth rate is above the 3.7% used in this analysis, thus providing no margin of safety.
 KMB has a risk rating of 1.75 which classifies it as a Medium risk stock.

-The company's Free Cash Flow Payout at 108% (up from 106%) is above my acceptable level of 60%, and its Debt to Total Capital at 102% (up from 94%) is well above the 45% maximum I look for.
-The company's 2015 dividend increase of 4.8% was small compared to the 7.7% average over the previous 10 years.
-KMB is trading at a premium to my calculated fair value of $108.21, but given its dividend fundamentals, I will wait for a more opportune time before adding to my position.
+The company's financials have continued to slip since it was last reviewed.
+At 62% (up from 61%) KMB's Free Cash Flow Payout is slightly above my acceptable level of 60%.
+However, Debt to Total Capital at 54% (down from 60%) is well above the 45% maximum I look for.
+The company's last dividend increase of 3.7% was small compared to the 7.8% average over the previous 4 years.
+In addition, KMB is trading at a 37% premium to my calculated fair value of $79.92, so for now I will wait for a more opportune time before adding to my position.